Monte Paschi has biggest capital gap in ECB tests, may seek merger

-MILAN/ROME - Italy's Monte dei Paschi di Siena (BMPS.MI) faces a 2.1 billion euro (1.67 billion pounds) funding shortfall that could force it to seek a merger, after a European banking review revealed serious weak points in the Italian financial system.
+MILAN/ROME - Italy's Monte dei Paschi di Siena faces a 2.1 billion euro ($2.7 billion) funding shortfall that could force it to seek a merger, after a European banking review revealed serious weak points in the Italian financial system.

 The historic Tuscan lender, which was founded in 1472 and carried out a 5-billion euro capital increase as recently as June, said on Sunday it had hired Citigroup and UBS as advisers to consider strategic options.